 The first teacher: Richard T. Greener, the first black graduate of Harvard College, became the first black faculty member, teaching mental and moral philosophy at the University of South Carolina.
 He and his family lived at the foot of the Horseshoe in the Leiber House, which now houses the university's admissions office.
 He also later served as the university's librarian, working at South Caroliniana Library - the nation's oldest free-standing academic library.

 Greener also earned a degree from the university's law school in 1876.
 Carolina recently acquired Greener's law diploma and his license to practice law in South Carolina after it was discovered in an abandoned Chicago home scheduled for demolition.
 It is the only diploma the university has been able to locate from the African-American students who attended and graduated during Reconstruction.
 Greener's USC diploma and law license will be housed in the South Caroliniana Library when renovation of the building is complete.

-Visit: The USC Horseshoe entrance is on Sumter Street between Greene and Pendleton streets.
-It is open to anyone for walking and jogging.
+Visit: The Horseshoe is open to anyone for walking or jogging.

 What's there: The Arsenal now houses the Beaufort History Museum, with exhibits highlighting the area's full history, including Reconstruction.